 Create the build as appropriate.

 Simultaneous releases with multiple Branch folders

-Let’s take have taken a ‘’production issue ‘’
+Let’s take a project scenario to understand simultaneous releases.
+In this scenario we have taken a project “SWEB” having a release ‘14.4’ also has a production issue and for the same a branch ‘14.4.1’ will be created of branch “14.4”.
+Please refer below screenshot.

+[Figure – Sample diagram to depict the simultaneous releases]

-Refer to the below steps for creating a build from the Branch Folder:
+Refer to the below steps for creating a build from the Branch Folder to execute above mentioned scenario:

 Steps:

-Identify the Branches created for the build/release and capture the latest revision code for the same from the folder log.
+Identify the Branch created for the build/release say 14.4 and retrieved the latest revision code for the same.

-Create a new Branch under the Branch folder with release naming convention but add _Final as suffix to clearly identify as the final build.
+Right click on the branch folder local copy and navigate to the “Branch/Tag” submenu under TortoiseSVN menu to create a new branch say 14.4.1 of Branch 14.4.

+Complete the development for release 14.4.1 and commit the changes in corresponding svn repository.

-Merge the appropriate code from respective Branches using the following steps to make the final build.
+After completion of release 14.4.1, merge the appropriate code from respective Branch 14.4.1 to Branch 14.4 using the following steps to make the final build.

 Right click on the branch folder local copy and navigate to the TortoiseSVN submenu and click on Merge.